I’ll Settle for James Marsden.

 Ferris is also a pathological liar.
 Abe Frohman; faking a fever; he even had his girlfriend fake a death in the family.

 The most convincing trait, though, is the “glib and superficial charm” that sociopaths possess that allows them to seduce other people, literally and figuratively.
 Everyone was in love with Ferris.
 But Ferris seemed to love no one but himself.
-His best friend and girlfriend are both mere accessories and admirers.
+His best friend and girlfriend are both mere accomplices, accessories and admirers.

 His sister, Jeannie, was the only one who saw through him (aside from Rooney).
 Jeannie Bueller is to Ferris as Doakes is to Dexter.
 Immune to their charms and resentful of what they get away with.